3 ways of spotting magnesium deficiency in your kids by Good Health

 3. Scenario #3: They are anxious about school and other things

-Stress, intensive exercise, and regular consumption of refined sugar and carbohydrates are other common factors that deplete the body of magnesium.
+Stress, intensive exercise, and regular consumption of refined sugar and carbohydrates are common factors that deplete the body of magnesium.
 It’s important to remember that children are also affected by stress and worry, and they often have a diet that is too high in sugar and refined carbs.
 Magnesium deficiency can be spotted in children displaying a number of behaviours.

 Good Health NZ - kids run

-Scenario #1: They are grumpy or irritable
+Scenario #1: They are grumpy or irritable.

-You’re taking the brunt of some less than polite tones and accompanying behaviour – and you’re sure it’s not just a sugar-induced tantrum.
+You’re taking the brunt of some less-than-polite tones and accompanying behaviour—and you’re sure it’s not just a sugar-induced tantrum.
 There’s something particularly concerning about this foul mood.
-Before banishing anyone to the naughty corner prematurely, perhaps it’s a good time to review the foods that provide magnesium in the diet, in order to determine whether or not a supplement is necessary.
+Before banishing anyone to the naughty corner prematurely, perhaps it’s a good time to review the foods that provide magnesium in the diet in order to determine whether or not a supplement is necessary.

-Scenario #2: They are up late complaining about cramps
+Scenario #2: They are up late complaining about cramps.

 You awaken to a yelping ‘Muuuuum,’ closely followed by an ‘Ouuuuch’ at an ungodly hour of the night.
-Did you know that growing pains and cramp could be the result of low magnesium levels?
+Did you know that growing pains and cramps could be the result of low magnesium levels?

-Scenario #3: They are anxious about school and other things
+Scenario #3: They are anxious about school and other things.

 There’s something bothering your little ones.
-Whether it’s their times tables or a weekly project – something’s up.
+Whether it’s their times tables or a weekly project, something’s up.
 Excessive worry over school, friends, sports activities, and the like could actually be due to a magnesium deficiency.
-The recommended dietary intake of magnesium for children aged 4 to 8 is 130mg and older siblings aged 9 to 13 should have 240mg each day.
+The recommended dietary intake of magnesium for children aged 4 to 8 is 130 mg, and older siblings aged 9 to 13 should have 240 mg each day.

-Other signs of deficiency in children include restlessness, teeth grinding and sensitivity to noise.
-Muscle tension and twitching, particularly in small muscles such as the eye lid, are also typical symptoms of magnesium deficiency.
+Other signs of deficiency in children include restlessness, teeth grinding, and sensitivity to noise.
+Muscle tension and twitching, particularly in small muscles such as the eyelid, are also typical symptoms of magnesium deficiency.

 Sources of magnesium